 A CFP calculation might include both primary, secondary data and a mix of both expressed by the primary data share.
 For example, calculating emissions from the consumption of electricity could involve primary activity data, such as data on consumption in kWh, multiplied by a secondary emission factor in CO₂eq per kWh.
-[The combination of a measured consumptions (primary) and a secondary GHG emission factor or vice versa is reflected in the primary data share calculation by an attribution factor of 50%. ]
+[When calculating the primary data share, a contribution to the primary data share shall only be attributed, if both the activity data (e.g., amount in kWh) and the GHG emission factor (expressed in kgCO2eq per unit) information is derived from primary data.] or [The combination of a measured consumptions (primary) and a secondary GHG emission factor or vice versa is reflected in the primary data share calculation by an attribution factor of 50%]

 Reporting of a PDS is relevant in case of detailed supply chain and vehicle modelling.
-Therefore, the PDS shall be determined and communicated for material production [stage] (paragraph 4.1), and parts production and vehicle assembly [stage] (paragraph 4.2) and may optionally be determined and communicated for use (paragraph 4.3) and end of life phases (paragraph 4.4).
-[Reporting primary data is an important aspect of Level 4 and partially Level 3 and limited to these levels (for application on Level 3 refer to paragraphs 4.2.1.3 and 4.2.4).]
+Therefore, the PDS shall be determined and communicated for material production stage (paragraph 4.1), and parts production and vehicle assembly stage (paragraph 4.2) and may optionally be determined and communicated for use (paragraph 4.3) and end-of-life phases (paragraph 4.4).
+[For the calculation of CFP according to Level 3 and Level 4, reporting of a primary data share may be requested by the contracting party (for application on Level 3 refer to paragraphs 4.2.1.3 and 4.2.4).]

-[The PDS is reported for the total CFP (Ctotal)only.]
-To ensure that a consistent PDS can be reported no matter if reporting is done stepwise or collectively for multiple steps, the percentage of the primary data shall relate to the absolute sum of all positive or negative CFP contributions (Cas).
-The positive or negative CFP contributions (Ci) are to be understood as intermediate summands to the total CFP, which reflects the partial CFP contributions.
-Figure 8 illustrates the definition of Cas.
+The PDS of each product on the output side is reported for the total CFP (Ctotal), which is algebraic sum of the positive and negative CFP contributions on the input side and the companies own operations (Ci). ] To ensure that a consistent PDS can be reported no matter if reporting is done stepwise or collectively for multiple process steps, Cas, the absolute sum of Ci, is also to be calculated.
+Figure 8 illustrates the definition of Ctotal and Cas.